HAUNT ME ALWAYS

 I don’t know where I am.
 White fog surrounds me.
 Cold, I’m so cold, but I don’t care.

 I’m lost in a haze of shock.
 All this time, I wondered if I might have been stuck with Ben because he was home, because his house was possibly a last link to a man I cared for.
 Even though I was tethered to him, I’d liked it, liked watching him, being around him, his presence enveloping me in a nebulous sense of affection and well-being.

 I was in the home of my murderer!
 I can’t believe I tried to save him, feel something for him, even now.

 Had I been so clueless when alive that I was taken in by the likes of him?
 Or was I so desperate to belong that I took him at face value?
 I can’t recall enough of my past to tell.

 Ben or Helen, or both of them together had murdered me.
 For money, for some random ring.

 A mix of sadness, fury and defeat engulfs me.
 I feel heavy, made of millions of liquid tears, but I push the feeling away.

 I need to get to the bottom of what happened to me, to my baby.
 Something tells me that is the reason I’m still hanging around.

-When I materialize again in Ben’s home, I decide, I will explore every inch of the place— especially the closet and study—for clues.
+When I materialize again in Ben’s home, I decide, I’ll explore every inch of the place for clues.